Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Interpolation

 \section{Interpolation}

-The previous description is a discrete approximation of continuous functions and operators.
+We have described a discrete approximation of continuous functions and operators.
 We can increase its precision using interpolation.
 For functions that meet the requirements for the spectral method, we can arbitrarily increase this precision---up to $O(e^{-r2^n}), $ for analytic functions, where $r$ is a problem-dependent constant\ \cite{GarciaMolina2022}---using Fourier interpolation.
-This technique reconstructs the original continuous, bandwidth-limited, infinitely differentiable function from the momentum space discrete approximation .
+This technique reconstructs the original continuous, bandwidth-limited, infinitely differentiable function from the momentum space discrete approximation

 We can also use the finite difference method to perform the interpolation.
 We can reconstruct the $(n+1)$-qubit function from the $n$-qubit one by dividing the spatial discretization step $\Delta x_i$ by two, and approximating the middle points as